access-ci-org/ipf/docs/INSTALL.md

     username and password, state that and someone will contact you.

-Note: The xdinfo user as created by the ipf-xsede rpm installation has /bin/nologin set as its shell by default.
+Note: The xdinfo user as created by the ipf rpm installation has /bin/nologin set as its shell by default.
 This is because for most purposes, the xdinfo user doesn't need an interactive shell.
 However, for some of the initial setup, it is easiest to use the xdinfo user with